-Voting rights on Tenure and Promotion are established by the Collective Bargaining Agreement and/or set above the level of the Department.
+Voting rights on tenure and promotion are established by the Collective Bargaining Agreement and/or set above the level of the Department.
 Each fall, the Chair will clarify these rights with the Dean of CLAS and assemble a list for use in the coming year.
 In all T&P decisions the rank of voters must be above the rank of the candidate.
-Otherwise, the table below shows, for different issues, who may vote and the type of votes to be taken.
+Otherwise, Table 1 below shows, for different issues, who may vote and the type of votes to be taken.
+Affiliate, Courtesy, and Emeritus faculty do not have voting rights.